Kihara-Njoroge/Order-Management-System-API/README.md

     ### Start Minikube cluster
     ```
-    minikube start
+    minikube start --driver=docker

     ```

     ### Set kubectl context to Minikube

     ```
     kubectl config use-context minikube

     ```

     ### Deploy the App on Minikube Kubernetes
-    You can use the already defined Kubernetes YAML files for deployment, service, and ingress or define your own.
+    - You can use the already defined Kubernetes YAML files for deployment, service, and ingress or define your own.

     ### Apply Kubernetes configurations